-Have doubts about what do you need to rent a car?
+Do you have doubts about what you need to rent a car?
 You’ve come to the right place.
-Here’s a list of every car rental requirement so you can book your car knowing you’re doing the right thing.
+Here’s a list of car rental requirements so you can book your car knowing you’re doing the right thing.

-If you’re renting a car abroad: you still need a valid driver’s license held for two years or more and a valid passport.
+Now, if you’re renting a car abroad, other than a valid driver’s license held for two years or more, you’ll also need a valid passport.
 Some countries may also ask for an International Driver’s Permit.

 Please note that car rental companies usually ask that the name on the driver’s license and other documents such as the passport be the same.

 The credit card is used by the rental company to make a security deposit.
-The credit card must be issued under the renter’s name and have enough funds to cover for the security deposit.
+It must be issued under the renter’s name and have enough funds to cover for the security deposit.

 Read more about how car rental safety deposits work.

 That’s it!
 That’s everything you need to rent a car.
-If you have any question, please don’t hesitate to ask them in the comment section below!
+If you have any further questions, please don’t hesitate to ask them in the comment section below!